Classroom

 New answer posted

-Pursuing a course in Part-time Classroom mode indicates that the candidates are required to attend classes either during the evening or fixed number of classes in a particular semester in order to be awarded the degree.
-These courses are offered by few universities such as:
+Pursuing a course in Part-time Classroom mode basically means that the students are required to attend classes either during the evening or fixed number of classes in a particular semester in order to be awarded the degree.
+These courses are offered by few universities which are mentioned in the table below:

 New answer posted